MitMaro/git-interactive-rebase-tool/README.md

 | `Right`    | Right arrow key |
 | `Up`       | Up arrow key |
 | `PageUp`   | Page Up key |

-#### Valid Color Values

-The valid colors are the [eight original 8 ANSI colors][ANSIColors].
-They are black, blue, cyan, green, magenta, red, white and yellow.
-Each terminal controls the exact color for these color names.
-On terminals that support 256 colors, a color triplet with the format `<red>,<green>,<blue>` can be used.
-Each color has a range of 0 to 255 with `255, 255, 255` resulting in white and `0,0,0` resulting in black.
-A value of `-1` or `transparent` can be used to use the default terminal color.

 #### Configuring External Editor